Muthukamalan/ZerotoHeroDL/Vision/Ch1.md

 - Fully Connected Layers

-  suffers (lost in position information after transforming)
+  suffers (lost in position information after transforming) so, there is no concept of spatial or temporal information.
+Neurons are responsible to learn an abstract representation of the data

 **flatterned three**
 ![unroll-three](./assets/three_flattenned.png)